-Poland's eurosceptic leaders hold joint march with far right groups
+Poland's eurosceptic leaders, far right mark independence centenary at mass march

 Some marchers in Warsaw chanted: “Away with the EU” but there was no sign of white supremacist banners visible at last year’s march.

-Government officials walked at a distance from the main marchers away from any overt displays of nationalism and they were kept separate by security forces.
+Government officials walked at a distance from the main marchers, away from any overt displays of nationalism, and they were kept separate by security forces.

 “Thank you for coming here, for Poland, and for bringing the white and red (Polish) flag which saw our fathers, grandfathers and great-grandfathers spill their blood,” President Andrzej Duda, a PiS ally, said at the start of the march.